Jean-François Trépanier

-Jean-François "J-F" Trépanier (born February 20, 1987) is a Canadian curler from Saint-Étienne-de-Beauharnois, Quebec.
-He currently plays lead on Team Jean-Michel Ménard.
+Jean-François "J-F" Trépanier (born February 20, 1987) is a retired Canadian curler from Saint-Étienne-de-Beauharnois, Quebec.

 Career

 Trépanier began playing with the Mike Fournier rink with Félix Asselin at third and William Dion at second for the 2017–18 season.
 He previously played for Denis Robichaud, Simon Hebert and Guy Hemmings.
 In their first season together, Team Fournier won the 2018 WFG Tankard.
 The team qualified for the playoffs as the fourth seed and won three straight games to claim the provincial title.
 At the 2018 Tim Hortons Brier, they finished 3–5 record, finishing in tenth place.
 They could not defend their provincial title the following year, losing to Martin Crête in the final of the 2019 WFG Tankard.

 Trépanier qualified for his first Grand Slam of Curling event during the 2019–20 season at the 2019 Tour Challenge Tier 2.
 His team qualified for the playoffs with a perfect 4–0 record.
 They then defeated Jamie Murphy in the quarterfinals before losing to eventual winners Korey Dropkin in the semifinal.
 Also during the 2019–20 season, Team Fournier finished third at the 2020 Quebec Tankard.

 Due to the COVID-19 pandemic in Quebec, the 2021 provincial championship was cancelled.
 Curling Québec then decided to appoint Team Fournier to represent Quebec at the 2021 Tim Hortons Brier in Calgary, Alberta.
 The event was played in a bio-secure bubble to prevent the spread of the virus.
 At the Brier, they finished with a 4–4 record, failing to qualify for the championship round.